Trump team preps to dominate debate despite his absence

 “That said, the debate will be about Donald Trump, which is what Trump wants,” Loge said.
 “There will be questions about the 2020 election, about the indictments, about classified documents.
 So, Trump doesn’t need to be there to make it about Trump.”

-The former president on Sunday wrote on Truth Social that he would not be participating in the debates, citing a poll from CBS News he spent most of the day touting that showed him leading the next closest GOP candidate, Florida Gov. Ron DeSantis (R), by a whopping 46 percentage points.
+The former president wrote Sunday on Truth Social that he would not be participating in the debates, citing a poll from CBS News he spent most of the day touting that showed him leading the next closest GOP candidate, Florida Gov. Ron DeSantis, by a whopping 46 percentage points.

 The announcement came after Trump had for months publicly and privately questioned why he should subject himself to insults and attacks on the debate stage from candidates polling in the single digits.